caeareva/AVSDP/README.md

 A collection of programs written in raw <a href="https://www.python.org/">Python</a>
 to analyse scientific data from biological experiments.
 Each program could be optimized and implemented based on data.
-All programs were written to be executed in the <a href="https://launchschool.com/books/command_line/read/introduction">command-line</a> interface and could be slightly modified to
+All programs were written to be executed in the <a href="https://launchschool.com/books/command_line/read/introduction">command-line</a> interface and could be modified to
 <a href="https://jupyter.org/">Jupyter</a> notebook.

 More programs will be added overtime, enjoy!